OxWearables/biobankAccelerometerAnalysis/README.md

 See [LICENSE.md](LICENSE.md).

-## Acknowledgement
+## Acknowledgements
-We would like to thank Sven Hollowell, Vincent van Hees, Nick Wareham, Soren Brage, Nils Hammerla and Dan Jackson, all of whom thoroughly supported the early development of this software.
-We would also like to thank all our code contributors.
+We would like to thank all our code contributors and manuscript co-authors.

 [Contributors Graph](https://github.com/OxWearables/biobankAccelerometerAnalysis/graphs/contributors)